-ORGANIC CHEMISTRY I CHE 205
+CHE 205 ORGANIC CHEMISTRY I

-(5) This course is a study of the structure and nomenclature, and the physical and chemical properties of the hydrocarbons and their derivatives.
+This course is a study of the structure and nomenclature, and the physical and chemical properties of the hydrocarbons and their derivatives.
 Four lectures and one four-hour laboratory period per week.
-Prerequisites: CHE 105 and 106, or equivalent, with a grade of C- or higher.
+Prerequisites: CHE 105 and 106, or equivalent, with a grade of C- or better.
 A student must pass the laboratory portion of any science course to pass the entire course.
 Fall, annually.

-ORGANIC CHEMISTRY II CHE 206
+CHE 206 ORGANIC CHEMISTRY II

 This course is a continuation of Chemistry 205 with inclusion of special topics as time permits.
 IR and NMR methods of analysis are covered.
 Four lectures and one four-hour laboratory period per week.
-Prerequisite: CHE 205 with a grade of C- or higher.
+Prerequisite: CHE 205 with a grade of C- or better.
 A student must pass the laboratory portion of any science course to pass the entire course.
 Spring, annually.

-CHE 280 SPECIAL TOPICS IN CHEMISTRY (1-3) As needed.
+CHE 280 SPECIAL TOPICS IN CHEMISTRY

-PRACTICUM IN CHEMISTRY CHE 299
+CHE 299 PRACTICUM IN CHEMISTRY

-(1-3)For students at the sophomore level or above who wish to arrange a practicum in a laboratory or other appropriate direct-experience learning situation in chemistry.
+For students at the sophomore level or above who wish to arrange a practicum in a laboratory or other appropriate direct-experience learning situation in chemistry.
 Prerequisites: 15 hours of related coursework, grade point average consistent with departmental graduation requirements, and permission of the instructor.
 No more than eight credit hours combined total for this practicum and any internship may be counted as credit toward the major.
 As needed.